b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 ```

 Yes, it is (we reject $H_{0}$ in favor of $H_{A}$).
 And now for the two-tailed
-test (so eithr Peter wins at least 5 to 1 or John wins with the exact same
+test (so either Peter wins at least 5 to 1 or John wins with the exact same
 ratio).

 ```jl